haapjari/haapjari/README.md

 ### 👋

-- Currently working on as a `Software Engineer` and finalizing my Master's Thesis.
-- Tinkering with `Go` and creating Web Applications.
+- Working on as a `Software Engineer`, tinkering with `Go` and creating Web Applications.

 ---